Tuesday, April 10, 2012

 Where is the happiness without the sadness?

-Where is the sympathy without the deprivation?
+Where is the sympathy without deprivation?

-Where is the care without the carelessness?
+Where is the care without carelessness?

-Where is the love without the hate?
+Where is the love without hate?

-Where is the success without the malfunction?
+Where is success without malfunction?

-Where is the life without the death?
+Where is life without death?

-Where is the truth without the lie?
+Where is truth without a lie?

-Where is the god without the devil?
+Where is god without the devil?

-Where is the ‘you’ without ‘I’?
+Where is 'you' without an 'I'?

-Where is the belief without the unbelief?
+Where is belief without unbelief?

-Where is the heaven without the evil?
+Where is heaven without evil?

-Where is the stress without the relief?
+Where is stress without relief?

-Where is the hope without the fear?
+Where is hope without the fear?

 Where is the tree without the shoot?